-On September 20, 2021, Medicenna announced that the US Patent and Trademark Office ("USPTO") has issued its patent, titled "Superagonists and Antagonists of Interleukin-2."
+On September 20, 2021, Medicenna announced that the USPTO had issued its patent, titled "Superagonists and Antagonists of Interleukin-2."
 The patent provides intellectual property protection for methods of treating a wide range of cancers specified in the claims with IL-2 variants such as MDNA11.